 Strongly Disagree

-2. Do you believe that the submission of an SMD file from the Trademark Clearing House to demonstrate that proof of use was filed with the TMCH is adequate proof of use for a URS case?
+2. Do you believe that the submission of an SMD file from the Trademark Clearing House to demonstrate that proof evidence of use was filed with the TMCH is should be adequate proof of use for a URS case?

 Yes